Kimbolton, Cambridgeshire: History

-Limited archaeological finds in the vicinity of the airfield suggest that there may have been a small Roman settlement.
-The name Kimbolton, however, is Anglo-Saxon meaning "Cenebald's Ton" (or estate).
+Archaeological discoveries near to the airfield indicate the possible presence of a Roman settlement.
+The name Kimbolton, however, is Anglo-Saxon, translating as “Cenebald’s ton” (an enclosure or homestead).

 Kimbolton, and the lands of its soke, comprised the only estate of King Harold in Huntingdonshire.
 It is believed that Harold had a hunting lodge nearby.
 The town was listed as Chenebaltone and Kenebaltone in the Domesday Book of 1086 in the Hundred of Leightonstone in Huntingdonshire.
 The survey records that there were 20 ploughlands at Kimbolton in 1086 and, in addition to the arable land, there were 70 acre of meadows, 3784 acre of woodland and a water mill.
 There was already a church and a priest at Kimbolton.

 The parish church of St Andrew is Grade I listed.
 Many members of the Montagu family (Earls and Dukes of Manchester of Kimbolton) are buried at St Andrew's.
 Several Montagu monuments still exist in the South Chapel, while the Montagu vault (extended in 1853) is located beneath the North Chapel.

 The main road through Kimbolton bends through four tight right angles in quick succession.
 Originally, the road travelled directly through the outskirts of the town, nearer to the River Kym to the north.

 The parish also includes the hamlet of Stonely, site of the former Augustinian Stoneley Priory.